AAFC-Bioinfo-AAC/pork-vision/README.md

     conda env create -f config/environment.yml
     ```

 Also provided is a conda environment with all pinned versions of key packages used at the time of testing.

 **Note:** On certain systems (e.g., WSL), the environment creation process may appear to hang while setting up `openjdk`, `pyimagej`, or `fiji`.
-This is normal.
+Please be patient; this is normal.
 Expect a delay of a few minutes during JAR unpacking and classpath setup, especially on first-time runs.
-Please be patient.

 3. Activate the environment